 How do you get hired for a Freelance job?

-These are the top 5 criteria that clients or employers assess.
+These are the top 5 qualities that freelance clients or employers look for.

 - Expertise or work-related skills